Publication Date: October 4, 2012

 Gary “Gray” Bolton is well mapped for those characters type he represents.
 He’s a strongly framed character.
 Gray is the true focus and in development Hatchett does not let the reader forget that.
 When Gray goes on the run with the super hot Penny, he’s having problems with his wife so there’s a strong will he or won’t he kind of sexual tension.

 Although Hatchett starts strong, there are scenes that drag as well as a number of background characters that are poorly developed.
 What in the novel is supposed to be egregious reactions from characters in reflection challenge the reader to wonder why a person wouldn’t react as they do.
-For example, the officers investigating the killing of the armed robber are painted as rather typical tunnel vision baddies, but in reflection, Gray did kill an armed robber.
+For example, the officers investigating the killing of the armed robber are painted as a rather typical tunnel vision baddies, but in reflection, Gray did kill an armed robber.
 Gray’s wife is a cheating temptress so would he be in the right to break his own marriage vows?
 Is what’s good for the goose good for the gander, and in reflection does that throw a pall on the sexual tension with Penny?

 While the plotline does start with a strong thriller focus, Hatchett struggles with a cross-genre melting pot.
 There seems to be a lost focus that is not intentional chaos as the story goes on.